kerubysio/Zero-Day-Attack-Detection-Through-Deep-Anomaly-Learning/README.md

-Here is a README drafted in English, keeping the tone natural, professional, and slightly conversational—perfect for a student showcasing their work on GitHub.

----

 # Zero-Day Attack Detection Through Deep Anomaly Learning

 Welcome to my repository!
 This project focuses on designing and implementing a Deep Learning-based Anomaly Detection system to identify Zero-Day network attacks.